 13/14 scores: average of best 4, etc.

 - Transition Handicap - The initial Handicap Index that will be calculated when the new system comes into effect as described on the Transition Handicaps page.
 The average of the best 8 scores from the last 20 in the player's current Handicap Record, but with an adjustment to reflect the Slope Rating in each round played (and probably some form of CAP too).
-Players will be able to see their expected Transition Handicap on screen when the handicapping software has been updated in Spring 2019.
-Players are encouraged to submit plenty of scores between now and then so that Handicap Index is a good reflection of current playing ability.
+Players will be able to see their expected Transition Handicap on screen when the handicapping software is updated in Spring 2019.
+Players are encouraged to submit plenty of scores between now and 2020 so that Handicap Index is a good reflection of current playing ability.
 9 hole scores are acceptable and clubs are encouraged to run 9 hole competitions to help with this.

 - Handicaps won't lapse if a player has a break from the game or is not a current member of a golf club